 Some of the best recipes are handed down generation to generation!
-This recipe for Saffron Cake is one of our Grandma’s recipes and we think it’s the best.
+This recipe for Saffron Cake is Phil’s Grandmother’s recipe, and we think it’s superb.

 In the recipe you can change the margarine for butter and the sultanas for currants.
 The weight for currants should be 1.5 lb and 6 oz of mixed fine cut peel.